rancher/docs/content/rancher/v2.x/en/helm-charts/apps-marketplace/_index.md

 These items represent helm repositories, and can be either traditional helm endpoints which have an index.yaml, or git repositories which will be cloned and can point to a specific branch.
 In order to use custom charts, simply add your repository here and they will become available in the Charts tab under the name of the repository.

-### Helm compatilbitiy
+### Helm Compatibility

 The Cluster Explorer only supports Helm 3 compatible charts.

 ### Deployment and Upgrades

 From the _"Charts"_ tab select a Chart to install.
 Rancher and Partner charts may have extra configurations available through custom pages or questions.yaml files, but all chart installations can modify the values.yaml and other basic settings.
-Once you click install, a helm operation job is deployed, and the console for the job is displayed.
+Once you click install, a Helm operation job is deployed, and the console for the job is displayed.

 To view all recent changes, go to the _"Recent Operations"_ tab.
 From there you can view the call that was made, conditions, events, and logs.

 After installing a chart, you can find it in the _"Installed Apps"_ tab.
 In this section you can upgrade or delete the installation, and see further details.
 When choosing to upgrade, the form and values presented will be the same as installation.

 Most Rancher tools have additional pages located in the toolbar below the _"Apps & Marketplace"_ section to help manage and use the features.
 These pages include links to dashboards, forms to easily add Custom Resources, and additional information.